Skip to main content

 • Wheelock, Arthur K., Jr. Jan Vermeer.
 New York, 1981, 45, no. 53 (as by circle of Vermeer).

 • Van Dijck, Lucas, and Ton Koopman.
-Het Klavecimbel in de Nederlandse Kunst tot 1800 / The Hapsichord in Dutch Art Before 1800.
+Het Klavecimbel in de Nederlandse Kunst tot 1800 / The Hapsichord in Dutch Art before 1800.
 Zutphen, 1987, no. 204 (as uncertain attribution).

 • Wright, Christopher.
-Vermeer.
-Catalogue Raisonné.
+Vermeer: Catalogue Raisonné.
 London, 1995, 80–81, 106, no. 40.

 • Broos, Ben.
 “Vermeer: Malice and Misconception.”
 In Vermeer Studies.
 Edited by Ivan Gaskell and Michiel Jonker, 27, 29, fig. 14, 33n58.
 Washington, D.C., 1998 (as by unidentified artist).

 • Liedtke, Walter.
-A View of Delft: Vermeer and his Contemporaries.
+A View of Delft: Vermeer and His Contemporaries.
 Zwolle, 2000, 294n252.

 • Liedtke, Walter, ed.
 Vermeer and the Delft School.
 Exh. cat.
-New York, Metropolitan Museum of New York; London, National Gallery.
+New York, Metropolitan Museum of Art; London, National Gallery.
 New York, 2001, 403, 406n11, 581n46.

 • Wright, Christopher.
 Vermeer.
 London, 2005, 98–99, no. 40.

 • Sheldon, Libby, and Nicola Costaras.
 “Johannes Vermeer’s Young Woman Seated at a Virginal.”
-The Burlington Magazine 148 (February 2006): 89–97.
+Burlington Magazine 148 (February 2006): 89–97.

 • Sheldon, Libby.
 “Blue and Yellow Pigments: The Hidden Colours of Light in Cuyp and Vermeer.”
-Art Matters, Netherlands Technical Studies in Art 4 (2007): 97, 99, fig. 5, 100, figs. 6–8, 101, fig. 9.
+Art Matters: Netherlands Technical Studies in Art 4 (2007): 97, 99, fig. 5, 100, figs. 6–8, 101, fig. 9.

 • Sutton, Peter C. Vermeer and the Delft Style.
 Tokyo, 2008, 190–94, no. 31.